-Monthly Traffic Data – Update for February 2026
+Monthly Traffic Data update for May 2026

 The Vehicle Activated Signs (VAS) record all traffic movements in and out of our village.
 There are three signs located at Moor Road, East Road and Ladywell.
 On a monthly basis, the data from these signs is downloaded and a detailed summary produced.
 This shows the number of vehicles coming into (inbound) or out of the village (outbound) passed these 3 signs, the number per day on average, the number of vehicles speeding and that number as a % of the total.
-See full summary below.

 If you have any questions on this data, please contact Andrew Wilson on Wilsonlymm1961@btinternet.com or the Parish Council Clerk at melsonbyp8@gmail.com.